knowledgetechnologyuhh/NICO-software/api-doc/Core/nicovision.rst

 nicovision
 **********

-The **nicovision** packet contains classes to control the audio interface of the NICO.
+The **nicovision** package contains classes to control the audio interface of the NICO.

 VideoRecorder
 #############